 A freezer lets you stock up on discounted meats, cheese, bread and milk and enjoy the savings for months rather than just one week.
 We just bought 34 pounds of top sirloin for $1.50 per pound—cut it into steaks and roasts and put it in the freezer.
 That will last about 3 months.

-Crock pots will save you from the end of the day dinner panic—and running out to a restaurant.
+Crock pots will save you from the end-of-the-day dinner panic—and running out to a restaurant.
 Put a chicken in the crockpot in the morning, slather it with bbq sauce and a delicious dinner will be waiting when you get home.
 Zap some baked potatoes and make a salad and dinner is ready for a few bucks rather than spending $20 to $60.

 Weatherproofing is critical with the weather we’re experiencing right now.
 Caulk is only $2 per tube and there are plenty of YouTube videos to teach you how to do it.
-Cracks around window and door frames can really chill your home.
+Cracks around windows and door frames can really chill your home.

 Making your own window coverings can insulate your home in winter and summer.
 They don’t need to be expensive.